bigmlcom/sensenet/README.md

   surfaced to the user.

-- `max_objects`: The maximum number of bounding boxes to return for each image.
+- `max_objects`: The maximum number of bounding boxes to return for each image in bounding box models.
 The default is 32.

 - `rescale_type`: A string which is one of `['warp', 'pad', 'crop']`.
   If `'warp'`, input images are scaled to the input dimensions